-The one million acre San Miguel Watershed lies within one of the largest remaining relatively undisturbed areas of North America.
-At its heart the free-flowing San Miguel River extends for 80 miles from high alpine headwaters above Telluride, Ophir, and Trout Lake through scenic canyons to a desert confluence with the Dolores River in the high desert red rock country near the Utah border.
-The San Miguel is considered to be one of the few remaining ecologically and hydrologically intact river systems in Colorado.
-Over 60% of the land in the watershed is managed by the United States Forest Service and the Bureau of Land Management manage a majority of the land in the watershed, and within its boundaries are the towns of Nucla, Naturita, Norwood, Telluride, Mountain Village, Ophir and Sawpit, as well as several other unincorporated towns.
+The million-acre San Miguel Watershed in southwest Colorado lies within one of the largest relatively undisturbed areas that remains in North America.
+At its heart, the free-flowing San Miguel River extends for 80 miles from high-alpine headwaters above Telluride, Ophir and Trout Lake through scenic canyons to a desert confluence with the Dolores River in red rock country near the Utah border.
+The San Miguel is one of the few remaining ecologically and hydrologically intact river systems in Colorado.
+The USDA Forest Service and the Bureau of Land Management manage a majority of the land in the watershed, and within its boundaries are the towns of Nucla, Naturita, Norwood, Telluride, Mountain Village, Ophir, Placerville and Sawpit.

-Historically the area’s economy has been based upon mining, ranching, logging, power production and agricultural activities.
-More recently, there has been significant residential and commercial development in the upper basin experienced high growth rates based upon the international reputation of the Telluride ski resort, high quality festivals and events, retirement and second home development and a variety of outdoor recreational opportunities.
-Roughly 6000 people live and work in the watershed with many more commuting into the area daily for employment and enjoyment.
+Historically, the area’s economy has been based on mining, ranching, logging, power production and agricultural activities.
+More recently, there has been significant residential and commercial development in the upper basin because of the Telluride Ski Resort, summer festivals, and recreational activities.
+Roughly 6,000 people live and work in the watershed with many more commuting into the area daily for employment and enjoyment.

 The San Miguel Basin is changing.
-The upper Basin shift to a resort economy coupled with a decline of traditional industries has altered social and economic patterns.
-Residents are concerned about a host of environmental issues such as degrading riparian communities, the spread of noxious weeds, impacts to water quality, and unstable river channels.
-Basin communities are challenged with finding ways to enhance their long-term economic and cultural well-being while preserving landscape health.
+The upper basin shift to a resort economy, coupled with a decline of traditional industries, has altered social and economic patterns.
+Residents are concerned about a host of environmental issues, such as decreasing water supplies, degrading riparian communities, the spread of noxious weeds, impacts to water quality, and unstable river channels.
+Basin communities are challenged with finding ways to enhance their long-term economic and cultural interests while preserving the environment.

 The size of the San Miguel Watershed

 The San Miguel Basin Is Changing